Hate Speech and Democratic Responsibility: Rights, Civility, and Dignity

 the absence of royal or ecclesiastical authority to dictate how society should be organized meant that society itself had to figure it out.
 One couldn’t rely on authority—either on Earth or above—to ensure that things worked out well, or as well as they could.
 One had to create systems of governance.
 Discovering the social institutions that would ensure the well-being of society was a more complicated matter than discovering the truths of nature.
 In general, one couldn’t do controlled experiments.
 A close study of past experiences could be informative, however.
 One had to rely on reasoning and discourse—recognizing that no individual had a monopoly on our understandings of social organization.
 Out of this reasoning came an appreciation of the importance of the rule of law, due process, and systems of checks and balances, supported by foundational values like justice for all and individual liberty.[15]

 Here I think we have a way of understanding the very strong connection between rights and responsibilities within the democratic American context—neither come from “on high,” are “guaranteed a priori,” or have “species-wide” justification in “human nature”—though the Western tradition has held each of these to be the case.
-Instead rights and responsibilities are social constructs which must be socially maintained.
+Instead rights and responsibilities are social constructs which must be maintained socially.
 Like trust, they are important for stable social communities.

 These socially constructions don't arise full-blown, however, instead they are developed as communities grow and prosper.
 In our American context the view that rights are primary and responsibilities are secondary promotes a failure to appreciate how fundamentally social democracy is, while the reverse prioritization neglects the importance of individual integrity and happiness (and can lead all too quickly to the loss of the very individuality which democracy is intended to promote).